 John Mackin was born in 1943 in Scranton, Pennsylvania.
 He moved to Longbeach, New York when his father returned home from WWII.
 Soon after his family moved there, they moved again to Collingswood, New Jersey.
 Finally, his family moved to Cherry Hill, New Jersey when John was 16.
 John attended public and Catholic school growing up and attended Boston College for his higher education.
 John hit a rough page after college during which he struggled with alcoholism.
-Currently he works at the La Salle University Connelly Library.
+At the time of the interview, he worked at the La Salle University Connelly Library.
 A position he got in 1984 while the library was still the David Leo Lawrence Library.
-John is a devout Catholic who is (or at least was) strongly involved/interested in political change.
+John was a devout Catholic who was strongly involved/interested in political change.
 This is especially true in regard to Civil Rights concerns.

 Mackin, John and Palma, Alex, "Interview of John Mackin" (2015).
 All Oral Histories.
 89.